-APPLICATION MATERIALS TO CONTROL EXPLANATIONS When shoots are 4 to 5 inches long.
-Bordeaux, 8-12-100.
-Lead arsenate, 3 lb. plus 3 qt. summer oil.
-See Sections 9 and 10 for instructions for making bordeaux.
-Black-rot, downy mildew, berry moth, and dead-arm.
+11 APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1: When shoots are 4 to 5 inches long.
+Bordeaux, 8-8-100.
+Calcium arsenate, 3 lb. plus 3 qt. of summer oil in each 100 gallons of spray.
+See Sec.
+9 and 10 for instructions for making bordeaux.
+Black rot, downy mildew, berry moth and dead arm.
 Applications 1 and 2 are usually very important for rot control in seasons when it develops in epidemic form.
 They should be made every year as insurance against rot.
-Refer to Section 90 for further discussion of black-rot.
-Just as the blossom buds are opening.
-Bordeaux, 8-12-100, and calcium arsenate, bl. pius 3 qt. summer oil in each 100 gallons of spray.
-(Refer to Sections 9 and 10 for instructions for making bordeaux).
-Black-rot, berry moth, downy mildew, and rose-chafer.
-If rose chafer is present, use 5 lb. lead assenate and perhaps a gallon of cheap molasses.
-This is a critical application for the control of berry moth.
-3. Immediately after fruit sets.
-Bordeaux, 8-12-100, and calcium arsenate, 2 lb. in each 100 gallons of spray.
-Use casein-lime or casein-bentonite spreader.
-Black-rot, downy mildew, berry moth, and rose-chafer.
-If rose chafer is very bad or berry moth very plentiful, make this application four days earlier.
-Two weeks after full bloom.
-Bordeaux, 8-12-100, and calcium arsenate, 2 lb., in each 100 gallons of spray.
-Use casein-lime or casein-bentonite spreader, Black-rot, downy mildew, and berry moth (See Section 92).
-This application is imperative for berry moth control, as the use of an arsenical at a later date, as formerly advised, no longer seems justified because of danger of excessive residue.
-About the time the berries begin to touch, or just before first leaf-hoppers acquire wings.
-Bordeaux, 4-6-100, and nicotine sulphate, 1 pint, with casein-lime as a spreader.
-Black-rot, downy mildew, and leaf-hopper.
-This application should be made if black-rot and mildew threaten.
-Usually the first application for leafhopper control may be made at this time.
-(See Section 93).
-Omit the nicotine sulphate if hoppers are not present in injurious numbers.
+Refer to Sec.
+93 for further discussion of black rot.
+6 Just as the blossom buds are opening.
+Same as above.
+Black rot, berry moth, downy mildew, and rose chafer.
+If rose chafer is present, use 5 lb. lead arsenate and perhaps a gallon of cheap molasses (See Sec.
+84).
+This sa a critical application for the control of berry moth. r.
+Immediately after fruit sets.
+Sате as above.
+Black rot, downy mildew, berry moth, See Sec.
+95 and rose chafer.
+See Sec.
+84. This application is imperative for berry moth control.
+4, Two weeks after full bloom.
+Bordeaux, 8-8-100.
+Calcium arsenate 3 lb. plus 3 qt. of summer oil plus 1 pt. nicotine sulphate.
+See Sec.
+9 and 10 for instructions for making bordeaux 3 lb. fixed nicotine (14%) plus 1⁄2 lb. rosin fish oil scap plus 3 lb. proprietary copper compound to each 100 gallons of spray.
+Black rot, downy mildew, leaf hopper, berry moth and rose chafer.
+See Sec.
+95. If rose chafer is very bad or berry moth very plentiul, make this application four days earlier.
+Better leaf hopper control follows inclusion of fixed nicotine in this spray. ທໍ About the time the berries begin to touch, or just before first leaf hoppers acquire wings.
+Fixed nicotine (14%) 3 lb. plus 1⁄2 lb. rosin fish oil soap, 3 lb. proprietary copper compound to 100 gallons of spray.
+Black rot, downy mildew, leaf hopper, berry moth. ő Time determined by observations, Usually around August 15.
+Fixed nicotine (14%) 3 1b. plus 1⁄2 1b. of rosin fish oil soap, to 100 gallons of spray.
+Berry moth.
+Particularly valuable in heavily infested vineyards.

-dict whether rot will develop, and they govern their spraying operations accordingly.
+has not been prevented.
+Some experienced growers feel they can predict whether rot will develop, and they govern their spraying operations accordingly.
 Experience has shown that such predictions are not always reliable.
-Therefore, there is only one safe general procedure to insure satisfactory control of black-rot, and that is to make Applications 1 and 2 regularly every year.
+Therefore, there is only one safe general procedure to insure satisfactory control of black rot, and that is to make Applications 1 and 2 regularly every year.
 These applications also prevent many new infections of the dead-arm disease.

-91. Dead-Arm.
+- 94. Dead Arm.
 This disease attacks the above ground parts of the vine, slowly killing the canes.
 Affected arms show dwarfed, yellow leaves in the early season, but later the vine appears to recover.
 Diseased vines are difficult to locate at pruning time.
 Mark the affected vines early in the season, remove them or cut them off well below the last visible sign of the dry heart rot in the trunk at pruning time, and allow a renewal sprout to replace the old trunk.
 The first grape spray is important in preventing new infections of dead arm where this disease is prevalent.
-It will not control established infections.

-92. Grape-Berry Moth.
-This insect was especially destructive during the last 2-3 years.
+It will not control established infections. - 95.
+Grape-berry Moth.
+This insect has recently been especially destructive.

-Thorough spraying in all applications using arsenicals is necessary for control of berry moth.
+Thorough spraying in all applications is necessary for control of berry moth.
 The residue situation is such that the schedule is arranged to concentrate all arsenicals into the period when they will be most effective.